waldo323/schedcsv/output/schedbyspeaker/README.md

 ========

 Instructions summary:
-   * download/save your csv
+   * Download/save your csv
-   * create a new calendar
+   * Create a new calendar
-   * import csv into new calendar
+   * Import csv into new calendar

 Detailed instructions:
 ========

 Download/save your csv
-   * this could be included in the zip file if this was sent to you
+   * This could be included in the zip file if this was sent to you
-   * know where this file is you will need to know that later
+   * Know where this file is you will need to know that later

 Create a new calendar (for these instructions I am assuming you are using google calendar)